JetBrains-Research/buckwheat/README.md

 3. **Subtokenizing**.
 Every identifier is split into subtokens by camelCase and snake_case, small subtokens are connected to longer ones, and the subtokens are stemmed.
 In general, the preprocessing is carried out as described in [this paper](https://arxiv.org/abs/1704.00135).

 The counters of subtokens are aggregated for the given granularity (project, file, class, or function) and saved to file.
+Alternatively, sequences of tokens are saved in order of appearance in the bag (file, class, or function).

 ## Advanced use